Reviewed By: Barbara Rexer, DSW, LCSW, LCADC, CCS, ICCS, DRCC

 This means getting plenty of rest, drinking lots of water, and making sure you eat nourishing meals.
 It also means making time for activities you enjoy.
 As Dr. Andrew Mendonsa, a clinical psychologist at Sprout Health Group explained in a recent article about preventing negative thought patterns: “Serotonin is what the brain needs to cope, but the brain doesn’t necessarily care how this need is met.”
 Some people get their fix by working out.
 Others watch mindless TV or play video games.
 The key is to make these self-care activities as much a priority as other tasks on your to-do list.
 Give yourself permission to rejuvenate.

-5. Stay connected to people who support your recovery.
+5. Stay connected to people who support your mental health.

 Although COVID-19 anxiety may continue to affect everyday life for weeks or months to come, the right mindset can help you stay calm and mentally healthy.
-If you need help starting your addiction recovery, call us now to speak with someone about getting the treatment you need.
-For more information on the coronavirus, see the trusted references below:
+If you need help starting your addiction or mental health recovery, call us now to speak with someone about getting the treatment you need.
+For up-to-date information about COVID-19 vaccines and more, see the trusted references at the end of this article.

 Managing COVID-19 Relapse Factors